Loading…

 What should I do?

-For funds with a year end of 31 December 2021, the reporting deadline to both investors and HMRC is 30 June 2022.
+For funds with a year end of 31 December 2023, the “soft” reporting deadline to both investors and HMRC is 30 June 2024 – six months from the end of the reporting period.
+While there are no ramifications for a further four months, as long as you meet the annual compliance requirements by 31 October 2024, that would mitigate a minor breach arising.
 If you need assistance with your reporting requirements, please contact us as soon as possible via the form below.

 Please also speak to us about applying for RFS.
 We would be delighted to assist you with a staged process.